samsandhuss/bank-of-sandhu/BUILD_LOG.md

 **New concept surfaced:** **B26 — Compliance as code** (CI fails if a required regulatory doc is deleted).
 **GitHub-UI friction, worth banking as its own lesson:** "Add file" creates paths relative to your current folder, not repo root — caused repeated nesting (`docs/compliance/docs/compliance/...`).
 Fix: always click the root breadcrumb link before starting a new file.
 One filename typo also caught (`consumer-duty.m` → `.md`).
 **Time invested:** ~3h 45m (see §9).
+**Reflection:** verbal-only spot-checks felt discouraging today, especially after a 3-week gap — building the vector script and diagnosing the real pipeline re-engaged the session.
+Banked as the Motivation note in §0.
 **Other:** No Track C, no `chat.js` Chunks 2–6.
 Session ran entirely on Track B using real existing repo state instead of a fresh toy build — closer to "artefact-driven" than today's earlier pure spot-check attempts.
 ---
 ## §4 — Concept curriculum